daarnolducsd/ep5book/docs/03-week3.md

 The ``merge`` command is used when you want to **add columns** to a dataset.
 For example, we are often interested in relationships between different variables.
 But if the variables are not in the same dataset, we need a way to combine datasets.
 A lot of cutting-edge research in social sciences stems from merging together previously unlinked datasets to observe new relationships.

-Whenever you merge two datasets in Stata, you first need to identify two things.
+Whenever you merge two datasets in Stata, you need to identify two things.
 First, what variable can the data merged on?
 For example, if you have two individual-level datasets, you need a unique identifier to merge individuals.
-If you were trying to merge two datasets on students, the a unique student identifier would be a good option.
+If you were trying to merge two datasets on students, then a unique student identifier would be a good option.
 Before merging, you need to identify this variable to merge on and verify it is stored in the same format in both datasets.
 In many cases, there are many ways to hold the same information.
 For example, if you are matching two datasets at the state level, the information could be stored as abbreviations (e.g. CA), full state name (e.g. California), or a numeric state code (e.g. the value 6 is equal to California for the Federal Information Processing System: FIPS).
 To merge datasets the information in both datasets must be stored in the same way.

 The second task is to identify the type of merge.
 There are three types of merges in Stata: one-to-one, many-to-one and one-to-many.
 To understand the differences between these types of merges we will go through a few simple examples.
+Let's first go through a one-to-one merge, which is depicted in Figure \@ref(fig:merge1to1).

 <div class="figure" style="text-align: center">
 <img src="images/03_merge_one.png" alt="Example of a one-to-one Merge" width="60%" />